-That’s where The Wall Street Journal‘s High School program changes the game.
-This WSJ program will help you engage your students as readers, writers, and problem solvers.
+That’s why we like The Wall Street Journal‘s High School program.
+The WSJ program will help you engage your students as readers, writers, and problem solvers.
 Bonus: students can access the resources from anywhere, so it doesn’t matter if you are learning in person or virtually.

-What we like about the WSJ High School Subscription:
+What we like about the WSJ High School Program:

 - Your ENTIRE high school gets unlimited article access to WSJ.com, which they can access from anywhere.
 Think about how useful it would be for different classroom lessons: social studies (What’s really going on in this part of the world?
 What would you do as a world leader?); science (insight into the latest research); technology (talk about the latest trends that excite these digital natives); and more.